sspickle/genlatex/README.md

     genlatex -n 10 tlo-EX-Data.py

-Then check in the example folder for your .tex files!
+Then check in the folder for your .tex files!

 To convert to pdf en-masse, with bash: